Guthius/XtremeWorlds/README.md

 - Install [PostgreSQL](https://www.postgresql.org/download/)
 - Create a user with password: `mirage`, you can do this in the installer
 - The database mirage is created by default from the server
-- *Note: You can modify database credentials in the server settings JSON file located in the config folder*
+- *Note: You can modify database credentials in the server settings JSON called appsettings.json located in the base directory of the server*

 #### 3. Build the solution
    ```bash